Major and minor

 Real World Outcomes

 Philosophy majors find that their rigorous training in critical thinking, analytical reasoning and written expression prepares them well for any career.
 Many have become philosophers in their own right; others have entered graduate or professional school in philosophy, law or business.
 Career choices of UC Davis graduates include computer programming, government service, teaching, the ministry and social work.
+In a 2020 survey of best colleges for earning potential, our philosophy graduates ranked No. 7 nationwide for median early-career salary.

 The philosophy major is designed to allow you great flexibility in choosing your courses, both within the department and from complementary disciplines.
 Your lower-division courses will cover such areas as critical thinking, ethics, logic and the history of philosophy.
 At the upper division, you will study more specialized topics, such as philosophy as applied to specific academic disciplines, metaphysics, theory of knowledge and the works of individual philosophers.